tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买实例/购买约束_intl.md

 -  Quota is based on calendar month.
 For example:
 	For example, quota for February 2016 is from February 1st 00:00:00 to February 29th 23:59:59; quota for May 2017 is from May 1st 00:00:00 to May 31st 23:59:59.
-- If the number of instances you need to purchase exceeds the quota limit in the corresponding region, you can submit an application for increasing the quota.
-Tencent Cloud will assess your actual needs and increase your quota as appropriate.
-The increased quota is valid in the current month and will revert to the original value from the 1st of the next month.
+- If the number of instances you need exceeds the regional quota limit, you can submit an application for quota increase.
+We will evaluate and increase your quota if the application is approved.
+Quota increase is valid for the current calendar month only and will change back to the original value starting the 1st of the following month.
 **How to apply for quota increase:**
 [Submit a ticket](https://console.cloud.tencent.com/workorder/category/create?level1_id=6&level2_id=7&source=0).
 Select **Application for increasing CVM quota** and select your CVM type.
 Enter the target region, the target quota and the CVM configuration, and the application reason and problem description based on the actual situation, and your valid phone number, and then click **Submit the Ticket**.
 >**Note:**